elbaro/pyplotters/README.md

 # Ezel

-A fast Python plotting library written in Rust using [plotters](https://github.com/38/plotters).
+A Python plotting library written in Rust using [plotters](https://github.com/38/plotters).

+- fast
+- object-oriented API
+- no problem with >= 100_000 points

 ## Usage
 ```